In This Article

 Deck ledgers are engineered to resist “shear” forces, essentially keeping the deck from falling vertically.
 However, decks are also supposed to be braced to resist lateral forces trying to pull the deck away from the house.
 Code requirements on lateral bracing are not yet enforced in many areas.
 However, with large decks, high decks, or in areas with high winds or seismic activity, tying the deck to the house laterally is certainly a good idea.

 The 2012 IRC shows one solution — where the deck joists run parallel to the house joists.
 The code requires two hold-down braces per deck, such as the Simpson Strong-Tie DTT2Z or USP DTB-TZ, each rated at the required 1,500 lbs.

 Where the deck joists run perpendicular to the house joists, one solution is to nail solid blocking between the first two joists, lining up the solid blocking with the deck joist.
 Then attach the inside hold-down bracket to the solid blocking.

 This approach provides optimal bracing, but is difficult to implement, especially in retrofits where the interior joist bays may not be accessible.
 Alternative solutions may be acceptable, but it is up to you and the building inspector to work this out.

-The newer 2015 IRC provides a simpler alternative, using four simple angle brackets that can be installed from the exterior on new or existing decks.
+The newer 2015 IRC provides a simpler alternative, using four angle brackets that can be installed from the exterior on new or existing decks.
 The four connectors must be rated at 750 lbs. each, and be spaced equally along the ledger.
 The outer two brackets should be within 2 ft. of each end.

-Each connector screws or nails into the bottom of a deck joist and is fastened to the house framing with a single 3/8″ lag screw.
-The lag screws must penetrate 3 inches (all threaded) into the house framing — into a top plate, stud, header, or sill plate.
+Each connector screws or nails into the bottom of a deck joist and is fastened to the house framing with a single 3/8″ lag screw or equivalent timber screw.
+The lag screws must penetrate 3 inches (all threaded) into the house framing — either a top plate, stud, header, or sill plate.
 The screw should be snug against the bracket, but not overtightened.